mtoshevska/SKG/README.md

 on fluency indicate promising outcomes with some room for improvement.
 We hope that the proposed SKG and the initial experiments will inspire further research in the field.

 Read the full paper [here](https://aclanthology.org/2025.genaik-1.pdf#page=133).
-If you find this review useful, please kindly cite our paper:
+If you find this paper useful or use some of our created SKGs, please kindly cite our paper:

 ```
 @inproceedings{toshevska2025style,